The seasons of the year are marked at our museum with celebrations that echo the spirit and traditions of rural New York State.

 Sugaring Off Sundays

 March 12, 19, 26 and April 2

 Enjoy a delicious pancake breakfast coupled with traditional maple sugaring activities.
 Animals, activities, and more!

 The Junior Livestock Show brings together the best livestock and youth exhibitors from a nine-county region.
 The event tests the skills of youth handlers ages eight to eighteen who present animals that they own, care for, and have prepared for competition.

 Independence Day Celebration

 The Farmers’ Museum in Cooperstown marks Independence Day with the sights and sounds of the mid-1800s.
-Hear the muskets blast with our militia muster and hear history happen.
-Hear a reading of the Declaration of Independence on the historic village green.
+Hear a reading of the Declaration of Independence on the historic village green and much more.

 Learn about the world of tractors and everything they powered on New York State farms at the eighth annual Tractor Fest.
 See classic tractors, small engines, and other machinery – displaying the growth of farming technology.